esotericfoundation/pycrypts/README.md

-# dungeon-crawler-game
+# Dungeon Crawler Game

-A simple game using Python for our CS class.
+> A simple game using Python for our CS class.